dcontiveros/davido.io/content/posts/leetcode/ArraysHashing/neetcode-007/index.md

 After viewing my video, I was surprised I didn't think about using a sliding window technique.
 Apparently this approach doesn't work for this problem.
 Therefore, I need to be able to identify when to use each of these methods.

 Either way, subarray type problems appear to come up quite frequently (substrings as well).
 I need to start compiling the commonly used algorithms for each ADT.
-This brings us to, the question:
+This brings us to the actual reason for failure.

-> Why did I not get this?

-### Postmortem
+### Summary

 I failed this module due to the following reasons: